antaresproject/docs/docs/services/cryptor.md

     ]
 ],</code></pre>

-The example above contains name of the table (key) and a board of columns which will be coded.
+The example above contains the name of the table (the key) and a board of columns which will be coded.
 For example, adding of a new user will cause adding of the following registration in a table:

   ![AT_CRYPT1](/img/docs/services/cryptor/AT_CRYPT1.png)